ergo70/jscep-basic-auth/README.md

 client.setTransportFactory(new UrlConnectionBasicAuthTransportFactory());
 ```

-The user credentials must be passed via the URL, like so `https://<user>:<password>@someserver.example.org`, and that is all.
+The user credentials must be passed via the URL, like so: `https://<user>:<password>@someserver.example.org`, and that is all.
 Seriously, do not pass such an URL from the outside, but rather construct it at runtime.

 ## SSL / TLS